simonteozw/tp/docs/DeveloperGuide.md

 1. Changes the tab
     1. Test Case: Click on the Upcoming tab <br>
     Expected: Switches the Upcoming tab.
-Upcoming tab is highlighted in the sidebar
+Upcoming tab is highlighted in the sidebar <br><br>
     2. Test Case: Click on the Contacts tab <br>
     Expected: Switches to the Contacts tab.
-Contacts tab is highlighted in the sidebar
+Contacts tab is highlighted in the sidebar <br><br>
     3. Test Case: Click on any of the module tabs <br>
     Expected: Switches to the module tab that was clicked.
-The specific module tab is highlighted in the sidebar
+The specific module tab is highlighted in the sidebar <br><br>
     4. Test Case: Click on the Help tab <br>
     Expected: Switches the Help tab.
 Help tab is highlighted in the sidebar

 ### Exiting the Program
 1. Exiting the Program
     1. Test Case: `exit` <br>
-    Expectation: Exits the program
+    Expectation: Exits the program <br><br>
     2. Test Case: Click on the red cross on at the top left corner of TrackIt@NUS <br>
     Expectation: Exits the program